The Best Identity Theft Protection Services

 Termed “ID Rehab for Previously-Existing Conditions,” the service carries fees in addition to the membership cost (it’s $80 per financial record error, $180 per civil court record error, and $280 per criminal court record error), but depending on the reach of your damage, it’s possible it could wind up being a bargain.
 If you discover the theft during your enrollment, restoration is covered under your standard membership agreement (the same as with our other three finalists).

-ID Watchdog’s Platinum plan is also cheaper than any of the other premium services we reviewed ($18/month or $194/year if you call customer service directly), and it has some of the most cost-effective family options: $27/month (or $291/year) for two adults, and $32/month (or $349/year) for two adults and up to five kids.
+ID Watchdog’s Platinum plan is also cheaper than any of the other premium services we reviewed ($20/month), and it has some of the most cost-effective family options: $23 per month for two adults and up to five kids.
 (If you have more than five kids, ID Watchdog will work with you to determine a rate.)

 ID Watchdog earned “Best Overall” thanks to its one-of-a-kind rehab service for pre-existing events.
 But if you’re confident you’re not yet a victim, you might prefer IdentityForce’s UltraSecure+Credit, which combines every other feature in a slicker, more attractive site.

 IdentityForce will also monitor your bank account transactions and alert you to any withdrawals over a certain amount, something ID Watchdog doesn’t do.
 But, it means sharing your account numbers and isn’t necessary if your bank offers the same service (which most do).

-The scope of IdentityForce’s monitoring and restoration promise matched those of our other top finalists (with the exception of ID Watchdog), and at $19.95/month (or $199.50 annually — which essentially gives you 2 free months), its UltraSecure+Credit package is one of the less expensive premium offerings on the market.
+The scope of IdentityForce’s monitoring and restoration promise matched those of our other top finalists (with the exception of ID Watchdog), and at $20/month (or $200 annually — which essentially gives you 2 free months), its UltraSecure+Credit package is one of the less expensive premium offerings on the market.
 Child protection is also affordable at $3/month per kid (or $28/year), although there’s no discount for parents: Each must purchase an adult membership.